wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 compressed to less than 32 bytes.
 The residual cache is significantly smaller than the conventional cache to avoid the same power and area overhead.
 The residual cache is also organized as a set-associative cache.
 Instead of being addressed by the address of the requested block, the residual cache is addressed by the location of a block in the conventional LLC, which consists of a set number and way number.
-The paper